 During their first semester, VCU students majoring in Mathematics will be randomly assigned a faculty advisor from the Department of Mathematics.
 Students in the K-8 Mathematics Specialist program will be assigned department faculty members working in collaboration with the School of Education.

-Recent VCU policy change: Additional sources of credit (AP, IB, CLEP, Cambridge, Duel Enrollment, etc.) Must be received prior to the end of the student's first semester in order for the student to be eligible to credit.
+Recent VCU policy change: Additional sources of credit (AP, IB, CLEP, Cambridge, Duel Enrollment, etc.) must be received prior to the end of the student's first semester in order for the student to be eligible for credit.
 Transfer students should work closely with the transfer center to facilitate this process.
 New students should work with their College advisors.

 Declaring a Math Major

-The Major declaration process has changed.
 All students wishing to change to a Mathematics major must meet with an advisor.
-Please check to listing outside room 4012 for the on call advisor schedule for walk in advising.
-If you are unable to meet with someone during walk in hours, please contact Hollyn Mangione at firstname.lastname@example.org.
+Please check the listing outside room 4117 for the walk-in advising schedule.
+If you are unable to meet with someone during walk in hours, please contact Michelle Carpenter at firstname.lastname@example.org.

 The requirements for a minor in mathematical science are as follows: